GET MORE WITH BULK HEMP.

 Hemp fabric is a type of textile that is made using the outer bast fibers from the hemp plant stalks.

-There are woven hemp fiber products and non-woven hemp fiber products; hemp fabric is a woven hemp product.
+There are woven hemp fiber products and non-woven hemp fiber products; hemp fabric is considered a woven hemp product.

 There are two types of hemp fabrics which are referred to as woven hemp fabrics and knit hemp fabrics.